jsafrane/scratch/AWS CSI.md

 ## Requirements
 ### Idempotency
-All CSI calls should be idempotent.
+All CSI driver calls should be idempotent.
 A CSI method call with the same parameters must always return the same result.
 It's task of CSI driver to ensure that, especially when AWS itself is not idempotent.

 Examples: